mecoding4fun/server/README.md

 # 🚀 Secure Cloud Storage Server + Web UI + Flutter Mobile Client

-A self-hosted personal cloud system built using **FastAPI** and **React UI**.
+A self-hosted personal cloud system built using **FastAPI** and React UI.
 This system allows you to upload, download, preview files, stream videos, and manage folders remotely.

 > 💡 **Concept:** Works like a mini Google Drive that you control yourself.
 Ideal for private home-server usage.